 We perform a wide range of songs including pop, soft rock, musical theatre, Christmas carols and more!
 Our members have a meeting every term to discuss the songs we would like to sign.
 We also learn some songs for our bespoke bookings.

 Take a look at our video gallery for some examples!

 I don’t know any BSL!
 Is this a problem?

 Not at all!
 The signing experience of our members varies from people who’ve never signed before to those who’ve been signing all their lives.
-Our choir leader, Christine, translates all the songs and teaches everything you’ll need to know.
+Our leader, Christine, translates all the songs and teaches everything you’ll need to know.

 How are Handy Voices funded?

 We’re not!
 Handy Voices has yet to receive a grant, loan or other source of funding so we raise money from our membership fees, bookings and donations made at our performances.
-Our shortfalls are covered by our choir leader Christine.

 Got a question we haven’t answered?
 No problem – just drop us a message.